siqiang-ng/tp/docs/DeveloperGuide.md

 - How is TagAddCommand executed
     1. The command is passed into `LogicManager`.
     2. `LogicManager` calls the parseCommand method of `ProjactParser`.
-    3. `ProjactParser` identifies and returns TagAddCommand.
+    3. `ProjactParser` identifies the commandWord, which in this case is 'tagadd' and the arguments.
     4. `ProjactParser` calls the parse method of `TagAddCommandParser`, which parses the argument, creates a new `Tag` object, and returns a new `TagAddCommand` with the new `Tag` object used as an argument.
     5. The `LogicManager` then calls the execute method of the `TagAddCommand`, which calls the addTag method of `Model`.